winitzki/scall/tutorial/programming_dhall.md

 ```

 These functions are mutual inverses, which one can prove with a bit of work.
-One direction of the isomorphism can be verified using Dhall's `assert` feature:
+One direction of the isomorphism can be verified using Dhall's `assert` feature, because the proof goes by a straightforward substitution of the terms:

 ```dhall
 let _ = λ(X : Type) → λ(P : X → Type) → λ(Q : Type) → λ(short : ∀(x : X) → P x → Q) →